On the facet pivot simplex method for linear programming: Some implementation details and numerical test

-The optimizer is $[ 0, \ldots, 0,2^d-1]$ with optimal objective function $-(2^d-1)$.
+The optimizer is $[ 0, \ldots, 0,10^{2(d-1)}]$ with optimal objective function $-10^{2(d-1)}$.

-A Matlab code for Dantzig's most negative method is implemented in \cite{yang20a}, which is used to compare the performance of the Matlab code that implements Algorithm \ref{mainAlg}.
-The proposed facet pivot simplex algorithm is much more efficient than Dantzig's most negative simplex method for these Klee-Minty cube problems.
+The proposed facet pivot simplex algorithm is much more efficient than Dantzig's most negative simplex method for the first two Klee-Minty cube variants.
+For the third Klee-Minty cube variant, the facet pivot algorithm failed for problem size greater than $10$ because ``Matrix is close to singular or badly scaled'' (matrix $A$ has a poor condition number).
 The iteration counts for Dantzig's most negative simplex method and facet pivot simplex algorithm are listed in Table \ref{table1}.
-When the problem size is bigger than 16, the Dantzig's most negative rule needs so many iterations that the computer cannot handle it, but the facet pivot simplex algorithm can easily solve these problems.